-Despite lacking narrative intentionality, The Tragedy of Macbeth, which made its world premiere at this year’s New York Film Festival, has a number of stellar performances.
+Despite lacking narrative intentionality, The Tragedy of Macbeth, has a number of stellar performances.

 Standing in the middle of a desolate landscape, we meet Macbeth (Denzel Washington), a weary soldier in the twilight of his life.
 He and his trusted friend Banquo (Bertie Carvel) have just returned home from war.
 Soon, Macbeth encounters the three weird sisters (all played by the brilliant Kathryn Hunter) who foretell his rise to power.
 What follows is a story of murder, madness, and grief.
 There have been many film adaptations of William Shakespeare’s Macbeth, starring powerful actors like Orson Welles, Toshiro Mifune and, more recently, Michael Fassbender.
 But there’s something notably different about Joel Coen’s The Tragedy of Macbeth.
 This time, Macbeth is an old man taking one last swing at glory.
 He’s also a Black man — the first to play the role in a major Hollywood film.